docker-scripts-archived/dev--LTSP/README.md

 # Virtual LTSP Server

 ## Description
 Virtual LTSP server project automates installation and configuration of LTSP server with vagrant.
-It is the easiest way to setup LTSP yet.
+It is the easiest way to set up LTSP yet.
-LTSP allows computers of a LAN to boot through network from a single server.
-Same LTSP server can be setup on VirtualBox.
+[LTSP](http://www.ltsp.org/) allows computers of a LAN to boot through the network from a single server.
+Same LTSP server can be set up on VirtualBox.
 So we have created a provisioner script to install and configure LTSP to a vagrant box.
-Also created other scripts to create LTSP clients, start a proxy dhcp server, etc.
+Also created other scripts to create LTSP clients, start a proxy DHCP server, etc.

 LTSP server has two main modes of operation: standalone and normal.
 These depend on whether we have a DHCP server on the LAN or not.

 1. **Standalone** means that the LTSP server also provides DHCP service to the clients.
 The vagrant boxes have NAT configured Inside them.
-Same can be used clients can have access to internet through LTSP server, the gateway to the internet.
+Same can be used clients can have access to the internet through LTSP server, the gateway to the internet.

 1. **Normal** means that the LTSP server does not provide IP addresses (DHCP service) to the clients, but there is another (existing) DHCP server on the LAN that does this.
 In this case, the LTSP server usually is not the gateway to the Internet.